svikashk/docs/guide/account-structure.md

 ## List

-If you are not working on a feature right now, you can add your work items inside your project's List.
+If you are not working on a feature right now, you can add your work items inside your squad's List.

 This includes things like: